 Botanical Beach to Botany Bay:

 We highly recommend completing the loop between Botanical Beach and Botany Bay.
-You will find the trail muddier between the two beaches, narrow sections, with many exposed roots.
+You will find the trail muddier between the two beaches, with narrow sections and many exposed roots.
 You might even have to balance on a log or two to get over puddles.
 But the unique corkscrew-shaped trees, the rocky beaches you can access from the trail and listening to the crashing waves will make your visit more memorable.

 If the tide is low, it’s possible to take the shore from Botanical Beach to Botany Bay but be prepared to do some scrambling.
 It’s not an easy walk.

-Once you take in the alien landscape, head back along the beach and past the trail towards the point.
+Once you take in the alien landscape, head back along the beach and past the trail toward the point.
 Just past the sandstone cliffs, you will find more unique tide pools.

 There aren’t many tide pools in Botany Bay, but what it lacks in sea life is made up with its pebble beach encircled by distinctive rock formations formed millions of years ago when the earth moved and created these waves of stones we walk on today.